– the devil is in the details

 Option 2: $50,000 LoC @ 24% APR and a 1% fee per draw

 Compare this to a working capital line of credit that allows us to draw up to $50K as needed on the terms above.
-Although the interest rate and advance fees appear higher than the MCA, you are able to hold an average balance of over $38,000 on your line for same interest cost of $7,000.
+Although the interest rate and advance fees appear higher than the MCA, you can hold an average balance of over $38,000 on your line for the same interest cost of $7,000.

-In others words, you can employ 80% more capital with our line of credit than you could with an equivalent MCA.
+In other words, you can employ 80% more capital with our line of credit than you could with an equivalent MCA.

 Overall Interest Cost to Meet Your Minimum Balance Needs

 Now, there is another problem with the MCA that we haven’t addressed yet – for more than half of its life; the balance is less than $25K, the minimum amount of working capital you need to operate!